TTAC Part 2 Webinar: Understanding the Effects of Loss of a Parent or Caregiver from COVID-19 on Youth and Adolescents and Ways to Provide Support

 Explore this timely presentation with Loss & Grief Trauma national expert Joy D. Osofsky, Ph.D. from Louisiana State University Health Sciences Center.

-This webinar will describe the reactions of youth and adolescents to loss of a parent or caregiver, ways to recognize difficulties and provide help and support, and interventions to build resilience.
+This webinar described the reactions of youth and adolescents to loss of a parent or caregiver, ways to recognize difficulties and provide help and support, and interventions to build resilience.

-- will learn about the ways that loss of a parent or caregiver can impact on youth and adolescents during COVID-19 including developmental issues of concern.
+- learned about the ways that loss of a parent or caregiver can impact on youth and adolescents during COVID-19 including developmental issues of concern.

-- will learn about typical signs of loss and grieving among youth and adolescents as well as signs that the young person may need professional support.
+- learned about typical signs of loss and grieving among youth and adolescents as well as signs that the young person may need professional support.

-- will learn about the different ways that youth and adolescents may respond depending on the circumstances, the effects on their family and ways to involve them to support their resilience.
+- learned about the different ways that youth and adolescents may respond depending on the circumstances, the effects on their family and ways to involve them to support their resilience.